yepzy/starter/readme.md

 ## Building resources

 Compile all your project resources (mainly sass and javascript) by executing the following commands.
-You can run these commands from your docker workspace, Node and Yarn are installed.
+You can run these commands from your docker workspace, Node and Yarn are being installed.
 However, running them from your host machine will be quicker.

 * `yarn dev` (does merge but does not minify resources).
 * `yarn prod` (does merge **and** minify).
-* `yarn watch` (recompile automatically when a change is detected in a resource file).
+* `yarn watch` (recompile automatically when a change is being detected in a resource file).

 ## Testing